 Darryl Honda is a native Californian who has lived in San Francisco for over 42 years, attending school and working in a wide range of San Francisco neighborhoods.
 Mr. Honda is a realtor with over twenty one years of experience, currently working with Zephyr Realty.
 Previously, he owned and operated a small business for over fifteen years, the video rental store "Video-Motion" in San Francisco’s Sunset District.
 He is proud of his family’s multicultural heritage, which includes his maternal grandfather who emigrated from the Philippines and worked as a migrant field worker in California, and his paternal grandfather whose family emigrated from Hiroshima, Japan to farm on the Big Island of Hawaii.
 Mr. Honda’s many civic activities include being a founding member of the Westside Chinese Democratic Club and serving for nine years as an appointed board member of the California State Assistance Fund for Enterprise, Business and Industrial Development Corporation (SAFE-BIDCO).
 Mr. Honda attended the Academy of Art College and San Francisco Community College.
 He currently lives with his family in Golden Gate Heights.
 Mr. Honda was appointed to the Board by Mayor Edwin Lee on December 4, 2012, and reappointed on July 26, 2016.
 Thereafter he was appointed by Supervisor Norman Yee on August 18, 2020.
-His term will expire on July 1, 2020.
+His term will expire on July 1, 2024.

 Rick Swig, Commissioner

 Eduardo Santacana, Commissioner

 Eduardo Santacana is a trial attorney at the San Francisco Office of Willkie, Farr & Gallagher where he handles complex cases litigated in federal and state courts, in arbitration, and before immigration judges.
 He represents a broad range of clients, including public entities, technology companies, class action defendants, and pro bono clients.
 Mr. Santacana attended Harvard Law School, and he spent his third year of study at U.C.
 Berkeley School of Law as an exchange student.
 During law school, Eduardo represented indigent tenants facing eviction in Boston's housing courts.
 Following graduation, he worked at Lieff, Cabraser, Heimann &